 According to Nielsen Norman Group, there are two systems of information processing that help us make decisions.

-System 1 - quick scanning and evaluation of information.
+Quick scanning and evaluation of information.
 It is an "automatic" system that is not controlled and requires little effort.
 However, it does an excellent job of dealing with simple relationships and recognising patterns.

-3. System 1 helps to judge the credibility.
+3. System 1 helps to judge credibility.
 The most noticeable elements influence the assessment of the site's credibility.
 For example, the moving button in the side part of the page can be judged as another advertisement and irritate users (yeah, well-known banner blindness).
 On the other hand, the logo of a well-known company on the page will be credible.

 Image from medium.muz.li

 In the book «Emotional Design: Why We Love (Or Hate) Everyday Things» the author Don Norman also deals with this topic.
 He describes three levels of visual perception: visceral, behavioral and reflective.
 The visceral level is System 1, the way we perceive information subconsciously.
 At this level, the "wow"-effect works.
 The behavioral level gives us an understanding of how the product or interface works and how we can use it.
 This is the level of functionality and UX, design should be clear and convenient.
 The reflective level is our common sense based on experience, awareness, and learning.
 It dominates over the previous two and is responsible for the holistic view of the product.
 The author's fundamental thesis is that attractive products work better because they make people feel good and solve problems better.